Advantages & disadvantages of a joint bank account

 Joint accounts: the advantages

-If you're married, living with your partner, or in a relationship with someone you really trust, opening a joint account together could be a much more convenient approach to managing your money together.
+If you're married, living with your partner, or in a relationship with someone you really trust, opening a joint bank account together could be a much more convenient approach to managing your money together.

 For example, joint banking could make it easier to: